OG-Hunter/seditiontracker.github.io-/docs/_suspects/terry-brown.md

 courthouse:
 raid:
 perpwalk:
-quote: 'So if this is what it took … to make the people stand up and listen, then to me it was worth it.'
+quote: "So if this is what it took … to make the people stand up and listen, then to me it was worth it."
 title: Terry Brown charged on January 11th, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack